Maeldoun/lotro_item_selection/README.md

 The purpose of this program is to allow the user to find the best items available considering the item slot and essence values

 Setup (main.exe):
-* If you trust me, then you can just clone down the 150ItemInfo.ods and the main.exe.
+* If you trust me, then you can just clone down the data folder and the main.exe.
 * Run the main.exe and tell windows you're not scared to run it.

 Setup (Python):
 * Clone this repository
 * Open a cmd prompt or powershell prompt
 * cd to the cloned repository
-* Install Python (3.11 is what I used)
+* Install Python (3.11 is what I used, but more recent won't work until packages are upadeted for 3.12)
 * Optionally create a Virtual Environment using the requirments txt file.
   * python -m venv .venv
   * activate the environment